Okerew/okraleditor/README.md

 Created by okerew, website - https://okraleditor.glitch.me/
 ------------------------------------------------------------
-To build desktop version yourself download the electron_app then run setup.py.
+To build desktop version yourself download the electron_app or tauri branch then run setup.py.
 ------------------------------------------------------------
-#Note it was designed for web development, ai was used for some comments, repetetive parts such as creating inputs, selections.
+#Note it was designed for web development, ai was used for some comments
 ----------------------------------
 Pros and cons of Okral Code editor
 -----------------------------------